Trans-beta-carotene – Uses, Indications, Dosage, Interactions

 Sun Sensitivity

 Studies suggest that high doses of beta-carotene may make people with a particular condition less sensitive to the sun.
-People with erythropoietic protoporphyria, a rare genetic condition that causes painful sun sensitivity, as well as liver problems, are often treated with beta-carotene to reduce sun sensitivity.
+People with erythropoietic protoporphyria, a rare condition that causes painful sun sensitivity, as well as problems, are often treated with beta-carotene to reduce sun sensitivity.
 Under a doctor’s care, the dose of beta-carotene is slowly adjusted over a period of weeks, and the person can have more exposure to sunlight.

 Age related Macular Degeneration

-A major clinical trial, the Age Related Eye Disease Study (AREDS1), found that people who had macular degeneration could slow its progression by taking zinc (80 mg), vitamin C (500 mg), vitamin E (400 mg), beta-carotene (15 mg), and copper (2 mg).
-Age related macular degeneration is an eye disease that happens when the macula, the part of the retina that is responsible for central vision, starts to break down.
+A major trial, the Age Related Eye Disease Study (AREDS1), found that people who had macular degeneration could slow its by taking zinc (80 mg), vitamin C (500 mg), vitamin E (400 mg), beta-carotene (15 mg), and copper (2 mg).
+Age related macular degeneration is an eye disease that happens when the macula, the part of the that is responsible for central vision, starts to break down.
 Use this regimen only under a doctor’s supervision.

 Oral leukoplakia